RobTillaart/INA228/README.md

 ### Shunt Calibration

 To elaborate, read datasheet for details.

+Note: **setMaxCurrentShunt()** must be called to calibrate your sensor.
+Otherwise several functions will return zero or incorrect data.

 - **int setMaxCurrentShunt(float maxCurrent, float shunt)**
 maxCurrent = 0..10A, shunt = 0.0001 .. ??